fieldsoftheworld/ftw-baselines/README.md

                            help balance decreasing cloud cover and selecting a date near the crop calendar indicated date.
                            [default: 14]
-  -o, --out_dir TEXT       Directory to save downloaded inference imagery, and
+  -o, --out TEXT           Directory to save downloaded inference imagery, and
                            inference output to  [required] -f, --overwrite          Overwrites the outputs if they exist -m, --model PATH         Path to the model checkpoint.  [required]